dimitri-meunier/dimitri-meunier.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate at the [Gatsby Computational Neuroscience Unit](https://www.ucl.ac.uk/gatsby/study-and-work/phd-programme) at [UCL](https://www.ucl.ac.uk), working with [Arthur Gretton](https://www.gatsby.ucl.ac.uk/~gretton/).
+My research lies at the intersection of statistical learning theory and causal inference, with a particular focus on nonparametric instrumental variables, kernel methods, semiparametric inference, and representation learning.

-During summer 2026, I am a visiting research scientist with Netflix’s Machine Learning and Inference Research (MLIR) team, working with [Aurelien Bibaut](https://scholar.google.com/citations?user=N_8WC5oAAAAJ&hl=en) and [Nathan Kallus](https://nathankallus.com/).
+During summer 2026, I am a visiting research scientist with Netflix’s Machine Learning and Inference Research (MLIR) team, working with [Aurélien Bibaut](https://scholar.google.com/citations?user=N_8WC5oAAAAJ&hl=en) and [Nathan Kallus](https://nathankallus.com/).

 Before starting my PhD, I was a research assistant with the [Computational Statistics and Machine Learning](https://www.iit.it/research/lines/computational-statistics-and-machine-learning) group at the [Istituto Italiano di Tecnologia](https://iit.it) in Genoa, where I worked with [Massimiliano Pontil](https://scholar.google.com/citations?user=lcOacs8AAAAJ&hl=en) and [Carlo Ciliberto](https://scholar.google.com/citations?user=XUcUAisAAAAJ&hl=en).
 In 2020, I was also a remote research intern with [Pierre Alquier](https://pierrealquier.github.io) and [Emtiyaz Khan](https://emtiyaz.github.io) in the [Approximate Bayesian Inference](https://team-approx-bayes.github.io "ApproxBayesTeam") team at the [RIKEN Center for Advanced Intelligence Project](https://aip.riken.jp "RikenAIP") in Tokyo.